 - 1. Financial assistance may only be authorized for practices listed in this Docket.
 Other practices required for the effective implementation of a Docket practice shall be considered components to it.
 Reimbursement for component costs will be included with the Docket practice payment. - 2.
 Financial assistance may only be authorized for conservation practices that: - a.
 Are designed and constructed following the contents of appropriate and most current technical standards, including but not limited to: the NRCS Field Office Technical Guide, MPCA Stormwater Manual, NPDES General Stormwater Permit for Construction Activity, Minnesota Urban Small Sites BMP Manual, or other recognized local, state, or federal standards consistent with this Docket. - b.
-Meet the general and specific conservation practice provisions for each practice included in the Docket. - c.
+Meet the general and specific conservation practice provisions for each practice included in the Docket - c.
 Except as otherwise noted, provide documentable environmental benefits, including but not limited to nutrient, sediment, and runoff volume reductions. - d.
 Do not address erosion resulting from the direct impacts of development, unless the development occurred prior to applicable standards, such as NPDES permitting or local municipal or water management agency rules. - e.
 Unless prohibited by another funding agency's policy, payment for work not performed or constructed according to applicable technical standards may be authorized subject to approval by the approving authority, based on a determination by the Technical Representative or a professional engineer that the practice's effective life and intended environmental benefits will not be compromised. - 3.
 Financial assistance may be authorized for repairs to existing practices if: - a.
 Financial assistance was not previously provided for the project; or - b.
-The project is beyond the contract term and the risk of failure poses significant threat to water quality or infrastructure; or - c.
+The project is beyond the contract term and the risk of failure poses significant threat to water quality or infrastructure: or - c.
 The project is within the contract term but the damage was not the result of negligence by the landowner or land occupier or failure to adhere to the Operation and Maintenance Plan. - 4.
 A contract may be amended to cover costs associated with re-grading, re-seeding and re-mulching a project that has experienced erosion prior to final certification, as determined reasonable and necessary by the Technical Representative.
 The cost share rate shall not exceed the rate set in the approved contract.
 Such costs may be covered through an amendment to the cost share agreement.
 For practices where vegetation establishment is required, partial payment may be made at the discretion of the Technical Representative, and final payment can be made after stabilization of the project is determined to be fully achieved. - 5.
 Cost share may be authorized for expenses associated with installation of more protective erosion control measures, including but not limited to substituting crimped mulch with erosion control blanket, as determined reasonable and cost effective by the Technical Representative. - 6.
 Payment may not be authorized for any practice or portion thereof that has commenced prior to official approval of an application.
+Applicants who commence construction of a practice before an application for financial assistance is officially approved do so at their own risk and are not guaranteed funding.
+Work that starts before the applicant signs an official application is ineligible for financial assistance for that practice.